-FIDO Certification is currently available for UAF 1.0, and U2F 1.0 and 1.1 Specifications for Server, Client, and Authenticator implementations.
+FIDO Certification is currently available for UAF 1.0 and 1.1, and U2F 1.0 and 1.1 Specifications for Server, Client, and Authenticator implementations.
 For U2F, the transport may be Bluetooth Low Energy, NFC, or USB.

 All implementations completing the FIDO Certification process are required to pass Functional Certification requirements, including Conformance Self-Validation and Interoperability Testing.